IonelPopJara/c-challenge/CONTRIBUTING.md

 git push origin my-username # Push changes to your fork
 ```

-### 7. Create a Pull Request
+### 8. Create a Pull Request

 -   Go to your fork on GitHub and create a pull request to the `main` branch of the original repository.
 Add a title and a description to your pull request, and submit it.
 - Wait for maintainers to review your code and merge it.

+### 9. AFter PR is Merged
--   After your PR is merged, you will be credited as a contributor on the project!
+-    you will be credited as a contributor on the project!

 ## Overview of this document